Mohammed-Baig/Hair-Overlay/README.md

 X location and 1 for Y location will keep it in its default location.

 EDIT:
-Finished mix and matching, added randomizing feature, GUI update coming later
+Finished mix and matching, updated custom styling, added randomizing feature, GUI update coming later